-Don't worry, as part of Agreement 1 and 2 you can make that class up in one of our other evening classes, as long as there is space, so please contact us beforehand.
+Don't worry, as part of our Payment Plans you can make that class up in one of our other classes, as long as there is space, so please contact us beforehand.
 See our Terms and Conditions for more details.

 Finding the right yoga teacher for you...